ecrooks265/NPM-RepositoryWeb/finalproj/README.md

 Github setup:
 first configure gh CLI with WSL or whatever distro you run the backend on (HTTPS or SSH doesn't matter as long as you're logged in)
-Then set the environment variable so python os.env can find it export GITHUB_TOKEN=$(gh auth token) echo $GITHUB_TOKEN - to test it
+Then set the environment variable so python os.env can find it gh auth login to login to the gh CLI.
+Go to https://docs.github.com/en/rest/quickstart?apiVersion=2022-11-28 for more information export GITHUB_TOKEN=$(gh auth token) echo $GITHUB_TOKEN - to test it